Healthdirect Free Australian health advice you can count on.

 How do I stay motivated while doing yoga or Pilates?

-Set a goal — whether it be mastering a difficult position or committing to several workouts a week, once you meet your first goal you will become motivated to set more.
+• Set a goal — whether it be mastering a difficult position or committing to several workouts a week.
+Once you meet your first goal you'll be motivated to set more.

-Arrange to go with a friend — this will encourage you to not skip your workout because someone will be counting on you to be there too.
+• Go with a friend — it can help you stick to your workout if someone is counting on you to be there too.

-Use an app to track your progress — share your completed workout with your friends so you can motivate each other.
+• Use an app to track your progress — share your completed workout with your friends or family so you can motivate each other.

 Learn more here about the development and quality assurance of healthdirect content.